Support for Military Students

 - How does the process work?

-- Students are certified for their courses to the VA typically one week after the payment deadline for that session.
+- The VA pays housing and book stipend directly to the student.
+Students are certified for their courses to the VA typically one week after the payment deadline for that session.
 After that, the VA pays tuition/fees directly to the school.

 - Do I pay anything?